mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 We will be creating a form for a poll on the home page.

 The poll will ask the user's name and favourite web browser, and then collate the results into a bar graph.
-We create the form in a method on //HomePage_Controller//.
+We create the form in a method on *HomePage_Controller*.

 //mysite/code/HomePage.php//